 Everyone loves treats.
 Make a batch of brownies, or bring in a fruit plate to the office kitchen, or deliver a treat to a remote worker.

 7. Create traditions.

-Come up with a silly award to pass around at staff meetings to acknowledge the hard work that’s going on, like the longest phone call from a customer, or the funniest incident.
+Come up with a silly award to pass around or show at staff meetings to acknowledge the hard work that’s going on, like the longest phone call from a customer, or the funniest incident.
 Or have everyone write down one person they appreciate and why, and put them in a hat.
 Draw one out for a prize.
 This is also really fun to do at home!

-8. Celebrate successes!
+8. Celebrate successes.